Share

 Creating a Sustainable Budget

 Building a sustainable budget is the cornerstone of long-term financial stability.
-Start by tracking your monthly expenses and income.
+Start by tracking your monthly income and expenses.
 This will help you identify areas where you can cut back and save.
 Make sure to allocate a portion of your income towards savings and emergency funds.
 Consistency is key—stick to your budget and adjust it as your financial situation changes.

 - Track all expenses for a month to see where your money goes.